tinyhelpdesk/mail2ticket/README.md

-# tinyhelpdesk
+# TinyHelpdesk

 TinyHelpdesk converts emails to tickets.
-Only unread messages from the mail server are downloaded and marked as read.
+Only unread messages are downloaded and marked as read from the mail server.